Erehh-A/ml-learning-journey/README.md

 The goal isn't to memorize every library or algorithm.

-The goal is to become capable of taking a problem, working with real data, building an ML solution, evaluating it properly, and eventually deploying it as a usable application.
+The goal is to become capable of taking a problem, working with real data, building an ML solution, evaluating it properly, and deploying it as a usable application.

 ---